fredhutchio/concepts_machine_learning/notes/outline.md

 By the end of this course you should be able to:

-* Identify questions that are and are not appropriate applications of machine learning
+* Identify how machine learning can be applied in biology research and form a problem statement.
-* Understand the importance of exploratory data analysis, experimental design, and data collection to applying machine learning algorithms
+* Apply the concepts of exploratory data analysis, experimental design, and ethics machine learning.
-* Recognize the four main paradigms of machine learning
+* Recognize the four main paradigms of machine learning as supervised, unsupervised, semi-supervised, and reinforcement learning.
-* Differentiate between supervised and unsupervised ML methods and applications
+* Differentiate between common approaches and methods for supervised and unsupervised machine learning.
 * Recognize and have a basic understanding of common approaches to supervised (regression, classification) and unsupervised (clustering, dimensionality reduction) machine learning.
-* Identify biology research areas where machine learning can be applied.

 ---